-- It unable to replace debt, then possible forced sale of assets patentially leading to soles below valuation.
-Slowdown of development activity, Reduced level of profitability.

-Adverse rate movements can lead to reduced profitability. - and reduction in property values (through resulting expansion of valuation yields and lower valuations).
+- If unable to replace debt, then possible forced sale of assets - potentially leading to sales below valuation.
+Slowdown of development activity.
+Reduced level of profitability Advense rate movements can lead to reduced profitability and reduction in property values (through resulting expansion of valuation yields and lower valuations).

-What happened in 2014

-During 2016, LTV ratio improved to 34% from 35% at the end of 2015 to £776 million.
-During 2016, £150 million of new debt was arranged. aved to 34% from 35% at the end of 2015 and net debt grew by £45 million
+What happened in 2014 During 2016, LTV ratio improved to 34% from 35% at the end of 2015 and net debt grew by £45 million to £776 million.
+Duting 2016, £150 million of new debt was arranged.